OpenActive Developers

 Example Code

-Here's some example code demonstrating fetching an RPDE page with axios:
+Here's some example code demonstrating fetching an RPDE page with :

 const res = await axios('https://example.com/rpde/scheduled-sessions', {